Computer Science

 Competitive Programming Basics

-This is a 4-week course where we teach the basics of competitive programming, including some USACO Bronze topics and CodeForces problems about 800-1000 in rating.
+This is a 3-week, weekly course where we teach the basics of competitive programming, including some USACO Bronze topics and CodeForces problems about 800-1000 in rating.
 Each session, we'll go over one concept from competitive programming.
 The topics we will likely cover are:

 1. Introduction + math